-Even before last week's "fake" election in Venezuela, these past few weeks have seen a step-up in creditor efforts to pursue court judgments and judicial execution on the assets of Petróleos de Venezuela, S.A. ("PDVSA").
-Within days of obtaining an almost \$2 billion arbitral award against PDVSA and two subsidiaries, ConocoPhillips Co. initiated enforcement proceedings against various PDVSA operating assets in the Netherlands Antilles, and according to published reports, initially obtained (and then had partially lifted) various court-ordered attachments in the Dutch Antilles.
-In the United States, Crystallex should receive a decision by June 30, 2018 whether PDVSA is the alter ego of the Republic, possibly permitting it to enforce its \$1.4 billion judgment against PDVSA's assets in the United States, in particular its shares in PDV Holding Inc., through which PDVSA holds Citgo Petroleum Corporation.
-Further, at least one commercial creditor of PDVSA has reportedly been the first to sue in New York seeking a judgment on a defaulted promissory note, perhaps foreshadowing similar actions by holders of defaulted PDVSA and Republic bonds.
+various court-ordered attachments in the Dutch Antilles.
+In the United States, Crystallex should receive a decision by June 30, 2018, on whether PDVSA is the alter ego of the republic, possibly permitting it to enforce its \$1.4 billion judgment against PDVSA's assets in the United States, in particular its shares in PDV Holding Inc., through which PDVSA holds Citgo Petroleum Corp.
+Further, at least one commercial creditor of PDVSA has reportedly been the first to sue in New York seeking a judgment on a defaulted promissory note, perhaps foreshadowing similar actions by holders of defaulted PDVSA and republic bonds.

-Outside of the courtrooms, the May 22 "election" confirmed that regime change in Venezuela is unlikely anytime soon, with the re-election of Nicolás Maduro as President for another six-year term.
-That perpetuation of the status quo in Caracas has already triggered additional sanctions from Washington D.C., and there is some talk of additional actions that the Trump administration might pursue that go beyond the recent attempts to cut PDVSA and the Venezuelan government off from critical suppliers and sources of funding.
+Outside of the courtrooms, the May 20 "election" confirmed that regime change in Venezuela is unlikely anytime soon, with the re-election of Nicolás Maduro as president for another six-year term.
+That perpetuation of the status quo in Caracas has already triggered additional sanctions from Washington, D.C., and there is some talk of additional actions that the Trump administration might pursue that go beyond the recent attempts to cut PDVSA and the Venezuelan government off from critical suppliers and sources of funding.